TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Icon/Index.rst

 The Fluid ViewHelper
 --------------------

-You can also simple use the Fluid ViewHelper to render an icon in your view:
+You can also use the Fluid ViewHelper to render an icon in your view:

 .. code-block:: html